 If you’re worried now

-As the reforms are not yet law, we cannot deal with individual resident's concerns about fire or building structure safety.
+As BSR is being set up, we cannot deal with individual resident's concerns about fire or building structure safety.

 You should follow the complaints process for your building or landlord.
 If you cannot resolve a complaint with your landlord, you may be able to complain to the Housing Ombudsman Service.